sunilr61/GiftCardRedeem/README.md

      * User id for whom the gift card is being created.
      * Amount for which the gift card is being created.
      * Expiry date of the gift card.
+     * GiftCard will have 10 byte Alphanumeric value- Created using UUID.
      * We will keep a Ledger of entries done on the Gift card.
 Like Creation of giftcard is Credit and Redemption of gift card is Debit.

 2. Redeem Gift Card functionality